Structured rules, faster AI coding.

 - Kept schema and validation close to domain boundaries for safer evolution.

-- Used incremental releases to validate assumptions quickly.
+- Shipped incrementally to validate assumptions quickly.

 Outcomes